 We experienced a dynamic demand environment during fiscal 2020.
 During the second quarter of fiscal 2020, we experienced higher than typical orders for our products and services among a concentrated set of larger customers with whom we had existing positions as a supplier.
 At that time, we believed that some portion of these orders likely reflected short-term purchasing behaviors based on customer-specific considerations in the face of the pandemic, including: customer concerns about future continued availability of supply; implementation of customer business continuity actions; our desire for increased visibility into expected demand; customer consumption of their existing inventory or spare equipment; additional network capacity requirements; acceleration of capital spending; and, possibly, increased bandwidth demands being placed on networks due to the pandemic.
 During the third and fourth quarters of fiscal 2020, our order volumes declined significantly from previous quarters, particularly with our communications service provider and cable operator customers.
 With respect to these customer segments in particular, we believe that this greater capital expenditure restraint stems from the deferral or re-prioritization of certain new network initiatives and continued uncertainty associated with the impact of the pandemic and economic uncertainty upon their enterprise business segments.
-As a result, our quarterly order volumes were meaningfully below revenue during the second half of fiscal 2021, and we expect these conditions to continue to adversely affect our order volumes and revenue in the short term.
-In addition, as our customers and their customers evaluate the ways in which networks and working environments will change even after the pandemic subsides, there may be long-lasting changes in customer behaviors and needs, including the end users of our customers, which may impact the demand for our products and services in the long-term.
+As a result, our quarterly order volumes were meaningfully below revenue during the second half of fiscal 2020, challenging our visibility and the outlook for our orders and revenue in future periods.
+In the near-term, we expect this more cautious spending environment to continue into fiscal 2021 and we expect these conditions to continue to adversely affect our order volumes and revenue in the short term.
+In addition, as our customers and their customers evaluate the ways in which networks and working environments will change even after the pandemic subsides, there may be long-lasting changes in customer behaviors and needs, inc